signalkuppe/bootcomplete/README.md

 #### btc-keepselection
 Type: `String`

-Keeps the result label as the value of the input: suggested for an item field
+If set to true, keeps the result label as the value of the input: suggested for an item field in a form.
+In this case the input won't be cleared after closing the suggestions.

 #### btc-placeholder
 Type: `String`